oddlama/fora-docs/usage/writing-deploys/README.md

 {% tab title="dotfiles" %}
 Creates just a `deploy.py` intended to be run locally with `fora local: deploy.py` to install dotfiles for the current user.
+A more complete example structure could look like:

 ```python
 dotfiles/